home-assistant/home-assistant.io/source/_integrations/garages_amsterdam.markdown

 ha_domain: garages_amsterdam
 ---

 The Garages Amsterdam integration uses an API provided by the municipality of Amsterdam, to measure the occupancy of Amsterdam parking garages in the Netherlands.
+You can track multiple garages by adding the integration multiple times.

 {% include integrations/config_flow.md %}